DataScience-Golddiggers/.github/profile/README.md

 # 👋 Welcome to DataScience-Golddiggers

-We are a multidisciplinary **Data Science team** specializing in AI, Data Science, Cybersecurity, and Electronics.
+We are a multidisciplinary **Data Science Team** specializing in AI, Data Science, Cybersecurity, and Electronics.
 Our team brings together diverse engineering backgrounds to tackle complex problems at the intersection of technology and innovation.

 ## 🎓 About Us

 We are a team of engineers with Bachelor of Science degrees in:
-- **Computational Systems Engineering**
+- **Electronics Engineering**
 - **Computer Science and Automation**
-- **Electronics Engineering**
+- **Computational Systems Engineering**

 Our combined expertise enables us to approach challenges from multiple perspectives, delivering robust and innovative solutions across various domains.